What are Job Notes? How do I use Job Notes?

 • Note Templates used to complete recruiter phone screens, hiring manager phone interviews, onsite interview feedback collection, etc.

-Think of Job Notes like a big, huge trunk up your attic - a place you can put lots of stuff that's still in your house - but not the place to put stuff you'll need to find easily or use frequently.
+Think of Job Notes like a trunk in your attic - a convenient place to put stuff so that it’s still in your house - but not a place to put things you need to find easily or use frequently.

 Comments